-Students will be required to complete a 10-panel drug-screening test based upon affiliate agency policies, prior to beginning their internship experience.
+Students must complete a 10-panel drug-screening test based on affiliate agency policies, before starting their internship experience.
 Some agencies will conduct the test themselves at no cost to the student, while others may include a fee.
 Any costs incurred for this testing are the responsibility of the student.
-If a positive drug screen result is obtained, the student may be dismissed from internship by the affiliate internship agency, may be withdrawn from the internship course by the college, and may be removed from the Medical Assistant program.
+If a positive drug screen result is obtained, the student may be dismissed from internship by the affiliate internship agency, may be withdrawn from the internship course, and may be removed from the Medical Assistant program.